-Bengal post-poll violence: Calcutta HC verdict is win for ‘oppressed mothers and sisters’, says BJP
+Bengal post-poll violence: Calcutta HC verdict a win for ‘oppressed mothers and sisters’, says BJP

-TMC MP Saugata Roy expressed said the state government will take a decision on whether to file an appeal against the outcome.
+The High Court has ordered a CBI inquiry into the allegations of murder, rape and crimes against women in connection with the violence.

 The Bharatiya Janata Party on Thursday described the Calcutta High Court’s verdict on the West Bengal post-poll violence as a victory for “mothers and sisters who have been oppressed and deprived” in the state.

-On the other hand, Trinamool Congress MP Saugata Roy expressed his disappointment with the judgement and said that the state government will take a decision on whether to file an appeal, ANI reported.

-The High Court has ordered an inquiry by the Central Bureau of Investigation into allegations of murder, rape and crimes against women in connection with the post-election violence.
+Earlier in the day. the High Court ordered an inquiry by the Central Bureau of Investigation into allegations of murder, rape and crimes against women in connection with the post-election violence.
 The court also directed a Special Investigation Team to look into all other cases related to the violence.

 The High Court will monitor both the investigations.